 The latest buzzword in the Korean skin care industry is ‘veganism.’
-Focus on animal rights has increased, and it has impacted the market.
+Focus on animal rights has increased, impacting the market.
 Many people are replacing their skin care and beauty products with products that are not tested on animals and come from vegan Korean brands.

 People are also choosing cosmetics products with fewer harsh chemical ingredients.
 Consumers, particularly young women in their 20s and 30s, are prone to buying cruelty-free cosmetics and eco-friendly products as per market data.
 There is an equal focus on the values the products represent as the products themselves.

 As part of this phenomenon, veganism is rapidly expanding in Korea.
 It is becoming a part of a lifestyle rather than being a niche diet.
 More and more Koreans are moving away from using, wearing, or even consuming animal products.

 Who is Vegan?

 Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose. – The Vegan Society

 So, what is certified Vegan skin care and cosmetics?

 Certified vegan cosmetic products mean that no animal ingredients, their by-products or derivatives, no animal testing (of the final product or individual elements), and no genetically modified organisms.
 The products from the vegan Korean brands focus on the use of organic, botanical ingredients, and avoid testing on animals.